FireSquid6/inkdocs/README.md

 Contributing will be kinda a mess until the 1.0.
 Contact @firesquid6 on discord if you think this project is cool and you'd like to help out.

+## Setting Up

+If you're on nixos or using the nix package manager, just run `nix-shell` to start using all of the appropriate dependencies.
+Other users will need to install bun, node js 20, and optionally flyctl.

 # Deploying

 Coming soon.
 This will be handled using docker and/or vercel.